National Lived Experience (Peer) Workforce Development Guidelines

 Foreword from the Commission

-The Fifth National Mental and Suicide Prevention Plan is clear, Australia’s mental health workforce is in need of growth and development.
+The Fifth National Mental Health and Suicide Prevention Plan is clear, Australia’s mental health workforce is in need of growth and development.

-A thriving mental health Lived Experience (Peer) workforce is a vital component of “quality, recovery-focussed mental health services”.
+A thriving mental health Lived Experience (Peer) workforce is a vital component of “quality, recovery-focused mental health services”.
 This principle is embedded in the mental health plans and policies that influence all mental health care services in Australia.

 A shared agenda for change

 The National Mental Health Commission (the Commission) has led the development of the National Lived Experience Workforce Development Guidelines as a key reform initiative of the Fifth National Mental Health and Suicide Prevention Plan.

 The way we talk about lived experience makes a fundamental difference to the way we engage with and prioritise the development of the Lived Experience workforce.